This Privacy Notice was posted on 20 May 2021

 We try to respond to all legitimate requests within 28 days.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 The legal definition of who is the Data Controller (and therefore responsible for your personal data) depends on which Local Authority area you live in.
-In some cases, PCG UK is the Data Controller.
-In other cases, the relevant Local Authority is the Data Controller and PCG UK is the Data Processor as follows: -
+In some cases, PPL is the Data Controller.
+In other cases, the relevant Local Authority is the Data Controller and PPL is the Data Processor as follows: -